andrewrichardson701/Stockbase/README.md

 - Added Atrribute Management section to admin page.
 This allows you to delete and recover labels and manufacturers.
 This may extend in the future.
 - Changelog event added to stock-new-properties.inc.php.
 This is for adding labels, manufacturers and locations.
 - Added an impersonation feature for the root user only.
 This means the root user can become the user they select from the users list.
+- Impersonation can be cancelled by clicking the button on the nav bar.
+- Added new email notification for restoring deleted stock.
+- Can now restore stock after deleting instead of re-creating the stock item again.
+- Added responsehandler.inc.php page to handle errors/success responses from page redirects.
+This now means the file only need to be included on the page and a function placed where the output should be seen.
+- Collected all current error messages hard coded into files and moved them to the response handler page.
+-

 </details>
 <details>